strategineer/personal-website/content/bin/rpg/glogm/index.md

 #### B: Book Casting

++1 MD, +1 Spell Slot, +1 Spell (1-6), +1 Spell (1-8)

 You can cast from a scroll or a spellbook in a way that does not consume the scroll.
 This allows you to cast directly from your spellbook without loading the spell into your brain first.
 You do not gain the bonus MD that consuming a scroll generates.
-You must declare you are casting a spell from a book before initiatives are rolled for the turn.You automatically go last in the initiative round, and you automatically fumble the spell if you take any damage during the round.
+You must declare you are casting a spell from a book before initiatives are rolled for the turn.
+You automatically go last in the initiative round, and you automatically fumble the spell if you take any damage during the round.
 The spell vanishes from the scroll or book and returns the next morning.

 #### C: Friendly Spell

++1 MD, +1 Spell Slot, +1 Spell (1-10)

 Apply a random mutation to a spell you frequently cast.

+#### D: Spell Mastery

++1 MD, +1 Spell Slot, Choose 4 spells.

 ### Non-Wizard Classes

-If you're interested in building a multi-class Wizard with one or more Non-Wizard classes, find one in a GM-approved GLOG supplement ([like Many Rats on a Stick by Skerples](https://coinsandscrolls.blogspot.com/2019/10/osr-glog-based-homebrew-v2-many-rats-on.html) ([PDF](/rpg/many_rats_on_stick_v2.pdf))), any of the other supplements in the Misc Resources section or anything you can find online.
+If you're interested in building a multi-class Wizard with one or more Non-Wizard classes, find one in a GM-approved GLOG supplement ([like Many Rats on a Stick by Skerples](https://coinsandscrolls.blogspot.com/2019/10/osr-glog-based-homebrew-v2-many-rats-on.html) ([PDF](/rpg/many_rats_on_stick_v2.pdf))), [any of the supplements in the Extra Resources section](#extra-resources) or anything you can find online.

 # Equipment